hazukir/powerBI-files/README.md

 ## Calendar Table

 ### Calendar_Table_PowerQuery (file)
+* Create a new blank query and paste the code from this file.
+Edit if you must and then click OK.
 * You can custom the start date and end date.

 ### eDNA Extended Date Table v2 (Aug 2022)